10 Clever Uses for Onions You’ll Wish You Knew Sooner

 Onions might make you cry, but they can also help housebreak your dog, keep away pests, and much more!

 Fresher avocados?
 We’re in!
 Today reported that placing a cut onion in the container with your sliced, or otherwise cut, avocado is their all-time favourite method for helping it stay greener longer.
 “Sulfur dioxide is a compound used to preserve fruits,” Today stated.
 “Sulfur is a component in onions, so it stood to reason it might work similarly.
 By far, the best of all methods, the avocado was nearly as green as when it was cut.”

 Your bedroom’s new shade of paint looks great, but the smell is keeping you up all night.
 What to do?
 Place half a cut onion in a dish on one side of the room, and the other half on the other side of the room.
 It will absorb the smell within a few hours.

 Want a professional looking paint job, without actually hiring the pros?
-Up your DIY game with these interior painting tips for flawless walls and trim.
+Up your DIY game with these interior painting tips.

 Soothe a bee sting